tracyabruce/storybridgelights/README.md

 # StoryBridge OLED

 MicroPython code for a Raspberry Pi Pico W bridge lighting project.
 The program fetches a date-based colour table, lights a 15 LED NeoPixel strand in 5 groups of 3 LEDs, and shows local weather/temperature information on a PiicoDev SSD1306 OLED.
+Mx and Mn text display has been included for future update to get local temp forecasts.

 ## Security First